uvdesk/community-skeleton/README.md

     <img src="https://s3-ap-southeast-1.amazonaws.com/cdn.uvdesk.com/uvdesk/bundles/webkuldefault/images/uvdesk-wide.svg">
 </a></p>

-UVdesk Opensource is an Enterprise Helpdesk ticket system based on top of Symfony/PHP framework.

 A fully-functional [UVDesk Community Edition][1] project skeleton packaged along with the bare essential utilities that you can use to develop your own custom helpdesk solutions.

-Our main aim is to provide a full fledge helpdesk ticket system to the Symfony,  PHP  and Backbone community with customized code and technical documentation.

 What's Included?
 --------------